AdobeDocs/commerce-operations.en/help/release/beta.md

 Adobe does not provide the standard Adobe Support Service for beta releases.

-To submit feedback related to Adobe commerce beta releases, follow the [issue reporting workflow](https://developer.adobe.com/commerce/contributor/guides/code-contributions/) on [GitHub](https://github.com/magento/magento2).
+To submit feedback related to Adobe Commerce beta releases, follow the [issue reporting workflow](https://developer.adobe.com/commerce/contributor/guides/code-contributions/) on [GitHub](https://github.com/magento/magento2).

 Our internal teams monitor all critical issues reported against the latest beta release and prioritize them so that they can be resolved prior to the GA release date.